-The Foyle Young Poets of the Year Award 2018 is now closed for entries, and will re-open in 2019.
+The Foyle Young Poets of the Year Award 2019 is open!
+Enter now!

 “The poems felt politically brave and socially aware; much braver than I remember feeling at that age.
 As long as they hold on to that wisdom, humankind might be all right.” – Caroline Bird, Foyle 2018 judge

 Congratulations to the winners of the 2018 Foyle Young Poets of the Year Award!
 You can read the top 15 poems right now via the sidebar to the right of this page.